kreuzwerker/did-you-hear-publisher/README.md

 #### UI Backend

 The second component is composed of a CloudFront distribution connected with a Lambda via Lambda URL, which saves the content to a DynamoDB table.
+The URL is protected via IAM authentication, enforced in the CloudFront distribution via Lambda@Edge.

 #### Publishers